webxos/macroslow/markup/readme.md

 # MARKUP Agent for validating .Markdown Files 📜

 Welcome to the **MARKUP Agent**!
-This is a modular, hybrid **PyTorch-SQLAlchemy-FastAPI** micro-agent designed to revolutionize Markdown/MAML processing in the **Project Dunes** ecosystem.
+This is a modular, hybrid **PyTorch-SQLAlchemy-FastAPI** micro-agent designed to revolutionize Markdown/MAML processing in the **MACROSLOW** ecosystem.
 It introduces a novel **Reverse Markdown** syntax called **Markup (.mu)**, which reverses the structure and content of Markdown files (literally mirroring words like "Hello" to "olleH" for receipts) to enable error detection, shutdown scripting, and recursive training for machine learning data studies.
 The agent also supports **digital receipts** for self-checking, quantum-parallel processing, and 3D ultra-graph visualization for debugging and analysis.

 Whether you're a data scientist, a developer, or a researcher, this manual will guide you through setup, usage, and advanced features to make the most of the MARKUP Agent in your workflows.
 Let's dive in! 🎉